 Solar PV (Photovoltaic) panels generate electricity when the sun shines on them, so panels are best installed on roofs that roughly face south, as these tend to get the most sunshine.

 Panels generate electricity as Direct Current (DC) electricity.
-This is carried via cables into an “invertor” box (often put close to the panels e.g. in a loft space) which converts it into Alternating Current (AC) electricity.
+This is carried via cables into an “inverter” box (often put close to the panels e.g. in a loft space) which converts it into Alternating Current (AC) electricity.
 This AC is the same kind of electricity as you receive from the national grid.
 The AC power is fed into your consumer unit/electricity panel.

 Almost certainly not, but your bill should be reduced.